-A full refund will be given in your original form of payment with original receipt.
+For all other merchandise, a full refund will be given in your original form of payment with original bank receipt.
 Without a receipt, store credit will be issued at the current selling price.

 Cash back on merchandise credits or gift cards will not exceed $5.

-A lounge is located on the lower level of the Mund College Center for commuting students to study, eat, and relax.
-The lounge has snack and drink vending machines, gaming systems, and a microwave, refrigerator, and television.
+The Commuter Lounge is located on the lower level of the Mund College Center for commuting students to study, eat, and relax.
+The lounge has snack and drink vending machines, gaming systems, and a microwave, refridgerator, and television.
 Information related to academic and social events is posted on bulletin boards in the lounge.

 Metz Culinary Management

 Dining services provides well-balanced and nutritional meals in a pleasant dining atmosphere where students can relax with friends.
 Resident students have a variety of meal plan options.
-Flex dollars associated with each plan can be used at any Metz Culinary Management Dining facility (Mund Dining Hall, InterMetzo, Dutchmen Den, and the Café in the Arnold Sports Center).
+Flex dollars associated with each plan can be used at any Metz Culinary Management Dining facility (Mund Dining Hall, InterMetzo, and the Dutchmen Den).
 Additional flex dollars can be purchased from Metz in $50 increments throughout the semester.

 All returning resident students must select a Gold, Silver, or Bronze Meal Plan.
-New students are required to select meal plan from the New Student Gold or Silver Meal Plan Options for their first semester.
-A change in a student’s meal plan option must be made by August 21, 2013 for the fall semester and by January 8, 2014 for the spring semester.
+New students are required to select a meal plan from the New Student Gold or Silver Meal Plan Options for their first semester.
+A change in a student’s meal plan option must be made by August 26, 2015 for the fall semester and by January 13, 2016 for the spring semester.

 Resident students who come to the Office of Student Affairs to inquire about changes after the deadline each semester will be handled on a case-by-case basis until the second Friday of the semester, in the following manner: Students will not be permitted to change their flex dollar amount, but will be permitted to change their base meal plan (Gold/Silver/Bronze).
 Within this same period during the first semester, first-year students can only change and choose from the New Student Gold or Silver level plans for their first semester, and select any base meal plan for their second semester.